Giovannina Franchi: Beatification

-The "nihil obstat" (nothing against to the cause) was introduced under Pope John Paul II on 18 June 1994; it allowed for the beatification process to commence in Como and titled her as a Servant of God.
+The "nihil obstat" (nothing against the cause) was introduced under Pope John Paul II on 18 June 1994; it allowed for the beatification process to commence in Como and titled her as a Servant of God.
 The diocesan process in Como commenced on 27 September 1994 and closed later on 27 September 1995 before it received the validation needed in Rome from the Congregation for the Causes of Saints on 18 October 1996.
-The Positio dossier was compiled and was sent to the C.C.S. in 1998 before historians reviewed and approved it on 3 April 2001.
-Theologians later approved the dossier's contents on 17 June 2011 as did the C.C.S. members on 6 November 2012.
+The Positio dossier was compiled and sent to the C.C.S. in 1998 before historians reviewed and approved it on 3 April 2001.
+Theologians later approved the dossier's contents on 17 June 2011, as did the C.C.S. members on 6 November 2012.
 Pope Benedict XVI recognized that Franchi had lived a life of heroic virtue and named her to be Venerable on 20 December 2012.

-The miracle for beatification was investigated in the diocese of its origin from 27 September 1996 until 23 February 1997 at which stage all documentation from those inquiries were sent to the C.C.S. who validated the process on 7 November 1997.
-The panel of medical experts approved this healing to be a genuine miracle that science could not explain on 14 February 2013; theologians also approved it on 11 June 2013 as did the cardinal and bishop members of the C.C.S. on 3 December 2013.
+The miracle for beatification was investigated in the diocese of its origin from 27 September 1996 until 23 February 1997, at which stage all documentation from those inquiries was sent to the C.C.S., which validated the process on 7 November 1997.
+The panel of medical experts approved this healing to be a genuine miracle that science could not explain on 14 February 2013; theologians also approved it on 11 June 2013, as did the cardinal and bishop members of the C.C.S. on 3 December 2013.
 Pope Francis approved this miracle attributed to her intercession on 9 December 2013 and announced her beatification to be held on 20 September 2014 in her native Como.
 Cardinal Angelo Amato presided over the beatification on the pope's behalf.

 The current postulator for this cause is the Franciscan Giovangiuseppe Califano.
 The original postulator at the time the cause opened was the Franciscan priest Juan Folguera Trepat.